nicholsbp/importTeamviewerDevices/README.md

 # importTeamviewerDevices
-Import teamviewer devices from CSV using API
+This powershell script allows you to import devices into a corporate teamviewer account utilizing rest API.
+Usefull during mergers of teamviewer corporate accounts.
+Generate a compatible CSV using the teamviewer API.